Skip to main content

 ARCHE provides several interfaces to search and retrieve its data in programmatic ways.

 ARCHE APIs are built using microservices.
-It means the ARCHE core service provides only a basic functionality for creating, reading, updating, and deleting (CRUD) while all other features (e.g. OAI-PMH) are handled by separate small services (called dissemination services) built on top of the core API.
+It means the ARCHE core service provides only a basic functionality for creating, reading, updating, and deleting (CRUD) while all other features (e.g., OAI-PMH) are handled by separate small services (called dissemination services) built on top of the core API.

 ARCHE Core API #

-Automatic Format Negotiation #
+Response Format Negotiation #

 If there is a dissemination service capable of providing a requested serialisation, you will be automatically redirected to it.
-If not, you will be redirected to the “raw” resource content, i.e. a binary file or metadata for resources without binary content (e.g. information about a person).
+If not, you will be redirected to the “raw” resource content, i.e., a binary file or metadata for resources without binary content (e.g., information about a person).

 Practical tips: